 Dried blood still covered the concrete.

-The murder trial of James Crombaugh was scheduled for this month as of press time.
+trial of James Crombaugh was scheduled for this month as of press time.
 Both he and Devon Valentine, his nephew, face an additional felony charge of criminal gang activity.
 Prosecutors have also charged Jordan Strickland with murder and robbery, and Anthony Ober with assisting a criminal.

 Things Stevie carried, flecked with blood, are now evidence.
 Health records.
 Car keys.
 Hotel-room keycards.
 A credit card.
 Three wallets, each holding three one-dollar bills.